 For our Providers…

-HealthChoice is excited to announce our new care coordination program.
-This program is available only to pre-Medicare former employees and surviving dependents enrolled in a HealthChoice health insurance plan, which includes approximately 8,600 lives.
-Members with chronic conditions will greatly benefit from this new program; however, any member who needs information about a condition or assistance navigating to the right providers to meet their individual health care needs will also benefit.
+The Care Coordination program is available only to pre-Medicare former employees and surviving dependents enrolled in a HealthChoice health insurance plan, which includes approximately 8,600 lives.
+Members with chronic conditions can greatly benefit from this program; however, any member who needs information about a condition or assistance navigating to the right providers to meet their individual health care needs will also benefit.

 How does care coordination work?

 Members who have chronic conditions such as diabetes or pre-diabetes, hypertension, cardiovascular disease, asthma, COPD, hyperlipidemia, or have recently been hospitalized for any related condition are eligible to participate in the HealthChoice Care Coordination program.

 Care coordinators work with providers and caregivers to develop a treatment plan effectively utilizing their benefits.

 How does a provider become involved in care coordination?